 - NACCHO/ASTHO/George Washington University’s Contact Tracing Workforce Estimator helps gauge the number of staff needed to effectively trace contacts of all infected people in a jurisdiction.

 - Johns Hopkins University’s free COVID-19 Contact Tracing Training provides online, beginner-level instruction.

 ACCREDITED HEALTH DEPARTMENTS’ ROLE IN THE PANDEMIC RESPONSE

 Feature Stories: A running compilation of news stories gathered from various local and national news source highlighting the commitment and dedication of PHAB-accredited health departments in the time of COVID-19.

-Health Affairs Blog: No Longer Invisible: The Critical Role of Local Health Departments in Responding to COVID-19, published April 16, 2020 and co–authored by PHAB Director of Research and Evaluation Jessica Kronstadt.
+Health Affairs Blog: No Longer Invisible: The Critical Role of Local Health Departments in Responding to COVID-19, published April 16, 2020 and co–authored by Jessica Kronstadt, PHAB Vice President, Program, Research and Evaluation.

 de Beaumont Foundation feature: Why Public Health Matters, helps tell the story of the public health response to the pandemic through 60-second videos contributed by public health workers.
 Includes PHAB President and CEO Dr. Paul Kuehnert discussing how PHAB accreditation bolsters health departments’ emergency preparedness efforts.